-Berinert®, C1 Esterase Inhibitor (Human), is for the treatment of ongoing, acute attacks of hereditary angioedema (HAE) affecting the abdomen, face or throat in adults and adolescents.
-The safety and efficacy of Berinert in preventing HAE attacks have not been established.
+Berinert®, C1 Esterase Inhibitor (Human), is a plasma-derived concentrate of C1 Esterase Inhibitor (Human), indicated for the treatment of acute abdominal, facial or laryngeal attacks of hereditary angioedema (HAE) in adult and pediatric patients.
+The safety and efficacy of Berinert for prophylactic therapy have not been established.

-Because Berinert is made from human blood, the risk that it may transmit infectious agents, including viruses and, theoretically, the Creutzfeldt-Jakob disease (CJD) agent, cannot be completely eliminated.
+Berinert is derived from human plasma.
+The risk of transmission of infectious agents, including viruses and theoretically, the agents of Creutzfeldt-Jakob Disease (CJD) and its variant form (vCJD), cannot be completely eliminated.

-In clinical studies, the most serious adverse reaction reported in subjects who received Berinert was an increased severity of pain associated with HAE.
-In the placebo-controlled clinical trial, the most common adverse reaction reported more often among subjects who received Berinert than those receiving placebo was dysgeusia (a bad taste in mouth).
+The most serious adverse reaction reported in subjects who received Berinert in clinical studies was an increase in severity of pain associated with HAE.
+Dysgeusia was the most common adverse reaction reported in over 4% of subjects and more frequently than in the placebo group.

 Please see full prescribing information for Berinert, including the patient product information.